 Saturday, July 11, 2020

-Grahame Bond - Mighty Grahame Bond (1969 uk, fantastic r 'n' b psych rock, 2004 bonus tracks remaster)
+Grahame Bond - Mighty Grahame Bond (1969 uk, fantastic r 'n' b psych rock, 2011 remaster and 2004 bonus tracks edition)

 The best music comes out of misery, they say.
 In the history of music there has always been a special place for tragic people like Nick Drake, Syd Barrett, Keith Moon, Janis Joplin, Jim Morrison, Jimi Hendrix, Ian Curtis, Kurt Cobain, recently Amy Winehouse and many others.
 All gifted people who added something to the music scene, but couldn't cope with the lifestyle, the pressure and the fame.
 Live fast and die young: the myth of (rock) music that made icons of them.
 They died to make their legacy immortal; in this case Syd Barrett forms an exception, although his musical career ended in 1970.